01PrathamS/sarvam_ai_assignment/README.md

 5. Langchain Advance Retrieval : https://www.youtube.com/watch?v=DY3sT4yIezs

 # Future:
-1. Muti Query for better retrieval of user query
+1. Muti Query for better retrieval of user query becasue for query asking two questions same time won't work here so need to convert it into to separate questions and handle it using either multiquery or parallel function calling

 2.